ngxs/store/docs/concepts/state.md

 ```

 Here the `produce` function from the `immer` library is called with just a single parameter
-so that it returns its' [curried form](https://github.com/mweststrate/immer#currying)
+so that it returns its [curried form](https://github.com/mweststrate/immer#currying)
 that will take a value and return a new value with all the expressed changes applied.

 This approach can also allow for the creation of well named helper functions that can be shared